vidyagames998/vidyagames998.github.io/dw1/index.md

 I would stick with Megalo Spark for most the game.

+### Fixing happiness

-If you want to fix happiness to extend life the simple way is to just praise until it gets maxed out, which will set discipline to zero.
-This will make your digimon hard to maintain.
+If you want to fix happiness to extend your digimons life the simple way is to just praise until it gets maxed out, which will set discipline to zero.
+This will have a side effect of making your digimon hard to maintain by having much less time to fix conditions.

+The easy way to fix this side effect is to do reasonable scolding.
+Feed a floppy, it refuses, scold, this adds 3 happiness and 8 discipline, move, repeat.

-To fix this: [Ice Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Ice%20mushrm) have a 4% drop percentage, each add 50 discipline.
+Another way is to farm [Ice Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Ice%20mushrm) which have a 4% drop percentage, each adding 50 discipline, so you only need 2.
+They can be RNG manipulated by sleeping and saving on the Birdraman Freezeland drop off screen.

-Going the item route to fix happiness first is not recommended as it takes a lot more.
+You could also go the item route to fix happiness first, but it is not recommended as it takes a lot more work.

 Giant meat add nothing to happiness, Sirloin adds 3, Restaurant hot pot adds 6, happymushrooms add 30, and chain melons add 50.